formatjs/formatjs/packages/intl-relativetimeformat/README.md

 # Intl RelativeTimeFormat

-We've migrated the README to [here](../../website/docs/polyfills/intl-relativetimeformat.md).
+We've migrated the docs to https://formatjs.io.